OA and Marine Spatial Planning

 The valuation component of Ocean Accounts--while acknowledged to have methodological challenges--can inform MSP decisions by making explicit the economic values at stake in different spatial allocations.
 Coral reef ecosystems, for example, provide coastal protection services whose value can be estimated using avoided damage cost methods, and tourism services whose value can be estimated from visitor expenditure data[23].

 When these values are mapped spatially, planners can identify high-value service areas and assess how different development scenarios would affect aggregate service values.
-While such analyses should not be the sole basis for planning decisions, they provide useful information for deliberation, particularly in contexts where ecosystem service values might otherwise be overlooked.
+Such analyses should not be the sole basis for planning decisions, but they provide useful information for deliberation, particularly in contexts where ecosystem service values might otherwise be overlooked.

 3.6.3 Marine Protected Area planning